rochanehurst/CS370-Team3/README.md

 - Downloads the latest class data
 - Updates the internal database used by Cluster Scheduler

-> ⚠ **Note:** Running this tool will overwrite your existing database file with the latest data.
+> ⚠ **Important:** Running this tool will replace your current database file with the newest data.
+>
+> The update process typically takes 3–5 minutes to complete.
 </details>

 ---